TUTORIAL

 Sequential search method is a method where the specified string and the document being searched are compared sequentially from the beginning during the search.
 This is similar to the Linux 'grep' command or the 'like' search in a Relational Database (RDB).

-On the other hand, the inverted index method adopted by search engines like Apache Solr is a method where an index is created in advance from the documents being searched.
+On the other hand, the inverted index method adopted by search engines is a method where an index is created in advance from the documents being searched.
 It labels the documents and creates an index so that documents can be retrieved using these labels.

 Generally, there are the following differences between RDBs and search engines.